Marker-Inc-Korea/AutoRAG/docs/source/troubleshooting.md

 ### Facing OPENAI API error

 1. Check your API key environment variable
-It is one of common mistakes to missing API key environment variable.
+It is one of the common mistakes to missing API key environment variable.
 Use `echo` command to check your environment variable.

 ```bash